 1841 - When word reached Nauvoo that the Prophet Joseph had been arrested in Quincy, several of the brethren headed by skiff down the river to Quincy to rescue him if necessary.
 However, with the writ of habeas corpus, the Prophet returned to Nauvoo by land.
 Sheriff King, the Prophet’s escort, became very ill and the Prophet nursed him in his own home.
 (History of the Church, 4:365).

-1848 - LDS pioneer James Brown purchases Fort Buenaventura from trader Miles Goodyear for $3,000.
+1848 - Latter-day Saint pioneer James Brown purchases Fort Buenaventura from trader Miles Goodyear for $3,000.
 It eventually becomes the city of Ogden, Utah.

 1874 - Little Soldier and his tribe of Native Americans from the Ogden, Utah, area are baptized as members of the Church.

 1897 - A branch of the Church is organized in Independence, Missouri.
 This is the first organized group of Saints in Jackson County since the Saints were forcefully expelled by a mob in 1833.